 The policy will outline the process you need to follow and inform the appropriate action or outcome, such as setting new targets and improvements to be reviewed within a realistic timescale.

 Before holding a conversation with the employee in question, establish which policies and procedures their behaviour relates to and how the policy has been breached.
 If the employee has been made aware of policies and where to find them, it will be more difficult for them to justify any allegations as acceptable.

 Many of the skills needed when dealing with people are referred to as ‘soft’ skills, especially when it comes to discussing potentially sensitive subjects.
 Active listening and questioning techniques can be practiced and developed through roleplaying and planning.

 Different questioning techniques will need to be used throughout the conversation, such as open questions to encourage discussion, probing questions to find out the appropriate information and closed questions to check facts.

-Active listening shows that you believe the employee has something worthwhile to say, and strengthens your working relationship with them.
+Active listening shows that you believe the employee’s opinion and point of view as important and strengthens your working relationship with them.
 It involves non-verbal cues such as body language, as well as the tone of voice you use.

 Stay in control

 As the manager, it’s up to you and not the employee as to how the meeting progresses.
 It’s human nature to want to liked, and sometimes you may have a friendly relationship with the employee.
 However, it’s vital to remember to focus on the evidence at hand and remain professional.

 Prior to the meeting, plan the structure of the meeting and decide how you want the conversation to proceed.
 Decide which questions you’d like to ask, who will be present, and which evidence you want to use.